Mental health is an extremely common buzzword in today’s world.

 In order to be fully prepared to support your staff, first make sure you’ve established a positive, thriving culture that puts employee wellbeing first (and nothing less).
 A culture that supports mental health will not only determine how comfortable an employee feels about opening up with you about their struggles – but could prevent them from ever suffering in the first place if the cause is work-related.

 The Breathe Culture Pledge is the perfect way to invest in your people and put their well-being first.
-Over 330 SMEs have already joined us on our mission – and numbers are growing fast.
-Click here to find out more.
+Hundreds of SMEs have already joined us on our mission – and numbers are growing fast.

 Author: Sarah Benstead